 Archaeology

-If you are uncertain about whether the Bible is trustworthy, examining archaeological discoveries that corroborate events described in the Bible can be encouraging.
+If you are uncertain about whether the Bible is trustworthy, researching archaeological discoveries that corroborate Biblical history can be encouraging.
 Personally, I have been amazed at some of the recent finds.
-Not only do they shed light on Biblical culture in general, but some directly connect with the historical people and events of the Bible.
+Not only do they shed light on Biblical culture, but some directly connect with the historical people and events found in the Bible.

-In the articles below, I will highlight some of the archaeological finds that have been meaningful for me.
 I’m not an archaeologist.
-But I can at least point you to some of the significant archaeological discoveries I have learned about.
-Archaeology is just one of kind of evidence that supports the reliability of the Bible.
+But I can highlight some of the significant archaeological discoveries that have been meaningful for me.
+Archaeology may only be one of many kinds of evidence that support the reliability of the Bible.
 But it is certainly a fascinating evidence to pursue!

 If you want to dig deeper into archeological evidences supporting the reliability of the Bible, take a look at my Recommended Resources page.